The Telephone Game: Evaluating Semantic Drift in Unified Models: Semantic Drift Evaluation

 Depending on the modality of initial input and the modality considered for distance calculation, we define a set of distance mappings, $ \Delta = \{ \text{text} \!\to\! \text{text}, \text{image} \!\to\! \text{text}, \text{text} \!\to\! \text{image}, \text{image} \!\to\! \text{image} \}$.

-The intuition for \ucfum is that a semantically consistent model will preserve the core meaning of the original content across many generations of alternating \ttoi and \itot; A weaker model will drift away from the original meaning more quickly.
-To systematically measure this degradation, in our framework we propose three distinct metrics. \ucfauc provides a holistic measure of drift based on embedding similarity. \ucfdecay offers a granular analysis of the decay rate by fitting it to a power-law function.
-Finally, \ucfgeneval grounds the evaluation in object-level fidelity by extending the GenEval benchmark across multiple generations.
+The intuition for \sdp is that a semantically consistent model will preserve the core meaning of the original content across many generations of alternating \ttoi and \itot; A weaker model will drift away from the original meaning more quickly.
+To systematically measure this degradation, in our protocol we propose two distinct metrics. \ucfauc provides a holistic measure of drift based on embedding similarity.
+On the other hand, \mgg grounds the evaluation in object-level fidelity by extending the GenEval benchmark across multiple generations.